ground-creative/wp-debugger-logger/readme.txt

 * Sends messages to js console(Chrome only) for ajax scripts
 * Code coverage analysis to check which lines of script where executed
 * Function calls tracing
+* Can search files for a string recursively

 When WP_DEBUG is enabled the default php error handler can be replaced..